 McKennie scores in debut as US ties Portugal 1-1

-Weston McKennie needed little time to make an impact for a U.S. soccer team starting a five-year wait until its next chance to play in the World Cup.

-The 19-year-old midfielder from Texas scored 21 minutes into his national team debut, a 1-1 tie against Portugal on Tuesday night at Leiria in the Americans’ first match since failing to qualify for next year’s World Cup.
+Weston McKennie scored in his U.S. debut, goalkeeper Ethan Horvath allowed a seemingly harmless cross to drop between his arms and into the net for an equalizer and the Americans tied Portugal 1-1 Tuesday night at Leiria in their first match since failing to qualify for next year’s World Cup.

-Ethan Horvath, a 22-year-old goalkeeper making his first appearance since his debut against Cuba in October 2016, allowed Vitorino Antunes’ volley from a flank following Bruno Fernandes’ pass to drop between his arms, through his legs and into the net for a 31st-minute equalizer.
-Horvath, who plays for Club Brugge, covered his face with his gloved hands.

-”Obviously, it’s a big blow for him personally,” Sarachan said. ”In a career of a goalkeeper, you’re going to have moments like that.”
+The U.S. used eight starters 24 or younger in Dave Sarachan’s first match as interim coach, the start of a five-year rebuilding process ahead of the 2022 World Cup.

+Bill Hamid took over in the second half and tipped Goncalo Paciencia’s shot off the crossbar in the 68th minute.

+McKennie was among three Americans to make their debuts.
+Tyler Adams, an 18-year-old midfielder with the New York Red Bulls, also started.

-Adams made his first U.S. appearance and Cameron Carter-Vickers, a 19-year-old son of former NBA player Howard Carter, became the third debutante when he replaced John Brooks in central defense at the start of the second half.
-Loaned this season from Tottenham to second-tier Sheffield United, Carter-Vickers put a header off the crossbar in the 55th minute.
+Cameron Carter-Vickers, a 19-year-old son of former NBA player Howard Carter, replaced John Brooks at the start of the second half and put a header off the crossbar in the 55th minute.
+Carter-Vickers was loaned this season from Tottenham to second-tier Sheffield United and has started to get playing time.

-”We all want to achieve,” he said. ”We haven’t done anything yet in the game so we all want to push on and try and do things and try and win things.”

-Adams became a regular this year with the New York Red Bulls.

-Brooks, who missed the last four qualifiers because of a torn thigh muscle, made his first U.S, appearance since June.
-He headed the ball in the net off a corner kick in the 44th minute, but the goal was called off because of a push away from the ball by 22-year-old defender Matt Miazga, who played in just his fourth national team game.
+Brooks, who missed last four qualifiers because of a torn thigh muscle, was paired with Matt Miazga in central defense.
+Brooks headed the ball in the net off a corner kick in the 44th minute, but the goal was called off because of a push away from the ball by Miazga.

 Eric Lichaj started at left back.
-Midfielder Danny Williams captained the U.S. for the first time and was in defensive midfield for his first appearance in 13 months.
-Kellyn Acosta was in central midfield with McKennie, a pairing that goes back to the FC Dallas youth academy.
-Agudelo and Adams were wide as part of a 4-1-4-1 formation headed by Sapong, who made just his third appearance.
+Danny Williams, captaining the U.S. for the first time, was in midfield along with Kellyn Acosta.
+Agudelo and C.J.
+Sapong, headed the attack.

-Bill Hamid took over in goal in the second half and tipped Goncalo Paciencia’s shot off the crossbar in the 68th minute.

 FOX Sports Go